varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/probability-random-variables.md

 ````

-### Expectations, momemnts and variance for discrete random variable
+### Expectations and variance for discrete random variables

 ### Bernoulli random variables
 A Bernoulli random variable, the simplest random variable, models a coin-flip.